Weight loss service from £12.50 a week.

 Depression and anxiety

 Research shows that there is a link between depression and obesity.
-It is not clear what the link is, but we do know that they seem to make each other worse.
-Depression can cause a loss of libido, and some anti-depressants can make it harder to become aroused and orgasm.
+It is not clear what the link is, but we do know that they make each other worse.
+Those with depression can face a 50-70% risk of developing sexual dysfunction.

 How to improve your sex drive if you’re struggling with weight gain